karimarttila/karimarttila.github.io/_posts/2018-11-13-go-good-productivity-with-bare-metal.md

 When programming Go you have to set the $GOPATH and $GOROOT environmental variables to point to your Go project directory and where your Go installation is.
 See a more detailed example in [setenv.sh](https://github.com/karimarttila/go/blob/master/simpleserver/setenv.sh).

 I used [dep](https://github.com/golang/go/wiki/PackageManagementTools) tool to mangage Go packages.
 I had to use only one package (for JSON web token handling) — everything else was possible to implement using just the Go standard library.
 The dep tool is not that much of a package manager.
-For package management Go is one of the worst I've seen — package management is basically "go get <some-git-repo>" and you get the source files from that git repo to your $GOPATH and Go compiler compiles and links those sources as part of your binary.
+For package management Go is one of the worst I've seen — package management is basically ```go get <some-git-repo>``` and you get the source files from that git repo to your $GOPATH and Go compiler compiles and links those sources as part of your binary.
 A rather weird system if you have used e.g. Java's [Java ARchive](https://en.wikipedia.org/wiki/JAR_%28file_format%29) files and dependencies to Maven repositories.
 But I understood that this is going to change in some future Go version.

 ### GoLand